aka: Preaching To The Choir

 Verbal: To a cop the explanation is never that complicated.
 It's always simple.
 There's no mystery to the street, no arch criminal behind it all.
 If you got a dead body and you think his brother did it, you're gonna find out you're right.

-- Any book that attempts to prove or disprove a certain philosophical, religious, or political viewpoint.
-Reviews on amazon.com for these books tend to be either one star or five stars, due to the reviewers' opinion of the book being so heavily influenced by whether it clashes or not with their personal thoughts.
-The God Delusion by Richard Dawkins (whose thesis is exactly what it sounds like) is a notable example.
+- The God Delusion by Richard Dawkins (whose thesis is exactly what it sounds like) is a notable example.
 Naturally, when Alister McGrath wrote The Dawkins Delusion (a book that argues against Dawkins' book), almost anyone who agreed with Dawkins' book automatically disliked McGrath's book, whereas those who disagreed with Dawkins' book were almost always immediate fans of McGrath's book.
+Even if a book were itself unbiased, the readers' bias would likely result in a similar reaction.
+As with many of these examples, very few actually read them both, as noted in the reviews themselves.

 - C. S. Lewis' The Chronicles of Narnia series and Philip Pullman's His Dark Materials series are author tracts for Christianity and atheism, respectively.
 Lewis didn't originally intend his work to turn into one, while Pullman very much intentionally wrote his series with promoting atheism in mind (as well as making an anti-religious rebuttal to Lewis); as a result, His Dark Materials is a lot more frank and up-front about its message.
 Justified in the case of Narnia as it was never intended as a tool for conversion, but for an already-Christian readership to explore their own beliefs in a fantastic setting.